AbolfaZlRezaEe/NMock/README.md

 ### Export

-We store your mock trip data and its state in **JSON** format.
+We store your mock trip data and its state in the database.
 We use the same format to export this data.
 The following JSON is how we structure this data to export:

 ```json
 {